diegofelix/cloudinary-wrapper/readme.md

 For your Laravel app, open `config/app.php` and, within the `providers` array, append:

 ```
-DiegoFelix\CloudinaryServiceProvider::class
+DiegoFelix\CloudinaryWrapper\CloudinaryWrapperServiceProvider::class,
 ```

 This will bootstrap the package into Laravel.

 ### Step 3: .env

-For this package works, you must create thre env variables in your `.env` file.
+For this package works, you must create three .env variables in your `.env` file.

 ```
-CLOUDINARY_NAME=yourname
+CLOUDINARY_NAME=appname
 CLOUDINARY_KEY=yourkey
 CLOUDINARY_SECRET:yoursecret
 ```